Holly on a Christmas Tablescape

 I have been slowly gathering holly themed items, sometimes gathering specific themed items takes a long time.
 I started planning for this tablescape last Christmas.
 I found these holly salad plates at Pottery Barn online a few years ago after doing a google search for holly salad plates.
 They are a heavy ceramic material.
 I like the darker forest green color, the holly design, and the red berry accents.

 These red stoneware dinner plates were sold by Better Homes and Gardens.
 I have had them for a few years and I don’t remember where I bought them online.
 They are a heavier stoneware and I chose them to go with the heavier dark green holly salad plates on the plate stack.
 I like the scalloped edge.
-I have several red dinner plate sets and each set is a different kind of design.
-I probably should stop buying red dinner plate sets!
+I have several different red dinner plates and each set is a different kind of design.
+I probably should stop buying red dinner plates!

 These chargers were made by Mikasa and the pattern was called Color Spectrum.
 The color of this charger is Hunter Green.
 I have this charger in several different colors and I really love the size, design and shape.
 They were discontinued but I bought them all on Ebay a few at a time over the years as I found them.